TikTok fined $16M by UK watchdog over use of children’s data

 The Information Commissioner’s Office (ICO), a UK watchdog organization, announced on Tuesday that it had fined TikTok nearly $16 million for violating a number of data protection laws, including using the data of children under 13 without proper consent.

-The ICO said TikTok allowed about 1.4 million U.K. children under 13 to use the social media platform despite having policies prohibiting children below 13 to create an account.
+The ICO said TikTok allowed about 1.4 million U.K. children under 13 to use the social media platform despite having policies prohibiting children younger than 13 to create an account.

 Under U.K. laws, companies that use personal data when offering services to children under 13 must get consent from parents, a step TikTok failed to do, the ICO said, adding that it also “failed to carry out adequate checks to identify and remove underage children from its platform.”